-What does ‘creditworthiness’ mean?
+What does ‘creditworthy’ mean?

-Business creditworthiness is based on:
+Business creditworthiness is based on an assessment of:

 - Credit repayment history – If past credit has been paid off on time and in full.